-When you own a small business, it’s only natural to want the economy to do well.
-A robust stock market, increased housing prices, and strong manufacturing numbers, among other economic indicators, lead to greater confidence among business owners and consumers.
-That means more sales opportunities for your company, as economic upticks lead to more discretionary spending and investing.
+It is only natural to want the economy to do well when you own a small business.
+A robust stock market, increased housing prices, and substantial manufacturing numbers, among other economic indicators, lead to greater confidence among business owners and consumers.
+That means more sales opportunities for your small business as economic upticks lead to more discretionary spending and investing.

-1. Get a fixed rate business loan.
+Get a fixed-rate business loan.

-Instead of having predictable monthly loan payments, the rate on your business loan will be determined by the daily prime rate as set forth by the Federal Reserve.
-Simply put, the interest rate on your loan could go up or down depending on how the economy is performing.
-So, if you are want security and no surprises down the road, a fixed rate business loan is your best choice.
+Instead of having predictable monthly loan payments, the rate on your business loan will be determined by the daily prime rate set forth by the Federal Reserve.
+In addition, the interest rate could go up or down depending on how the economy is performing.
+So, if you want security and no surprises down the road, a fixed-rate business loan is your best choice.

-2. Refinance a variable rate business loan.
+Refinance a variable-rate business loan.